Bobrac3023/Project4_roshan/README.md

   - Login required for updating, deleting, and viewing reservations.
   - Model-level validation to prevent past dates and excessive guests.
   - Feedback can be submitted anonymously or by logged-in users.
-- DRY - “Don’t Repeat Yourself”, software development principle to minimize code duplication and centralize logic deployed
+- ***DRY - “Don’t Repeat Yourself”***, software development principle to minimize code duplication and centralize logic deployed
   - Reusable Forms with Django’s ModelForm
   - Template Inheritance - A single base.html file defines the common layout (header, footer, Bootstrap inclusion, etc.), which is extended by all other templates using ***extends base.html***
   - Reusable Views and Logic